3liz/lizmap-documentation/source/install/pre_requirements.rst

 Lizmap QGIS Server plugin
 _________________________

-Adding the Lizmap QGIS Server plugin will add some features on Lizmap Web Client :
+The Lizmap QGIS Server plugin **is required** and will add some features on Lizmap Web Client :

         * retrieve information from QGIS Server.